denten-books/plain-text/4-format.md

 "physical libraries" to "electronic workstations environments," in our case-- suggests the existence of yet another class of *interface* metaphors.
-Metaphors that can be touched and handled in some way exist neither wholly in language nor wholly in the mind, but also in action, at hand.
+Metaphors that can be touched and handled in some way exist neither wholly in language nor wholly in the mind.
+Rather, they operate in action, at hand.
 In a seminal paper on the topic, John Carrol, one of the pioneers in the field of human--computer interaction, summarized the role of metaphors in the design of computing systems as follows: